Ensure your CV format is structured to best highlight your unique experience and life situation.

 Skills to list on your student ambassador CV

-A student ambassador is a representative of the school or university that they attend.
-Ambassadors need to have a deep knowledge of the school, its programs, and its culture to work with admissions to recruit new students, promote the university, and provide campus tours.
+As representatives of the school or university that they attend, student ambassadors need to have a deep knowledge of the organisation, its courses, and its culture.

-Ambassadors also collaborate with local alumni groups, keeping them up-to-date on what’s happening at the school and helping organise joint events.
-To be selected for an ambassador role, you typically need to make a CV that shows you’re academically successful, involved in extracurricular activities, or a proven leader.
+To be selected for an ambassador role, you need to know how to write a CV that shows you’re academically successful, involved in extracurricular activities, or a proven leader.

 If you’re interested in securing a job as a student ambassador at your university, showcase the following abilities on your student ambassador CV to prove you have the soft skills (aspects of your personality) and hard skills (abilities acquired through training) required for the role: